-Procedures: At the beginning of the 5th semester in residence (or 3rd semester for students on the shortened plan) a student will be provided with a guide to choosing an area of specialization for the qualifying exam, including examples of areas that are too broad and too narrow.
+Procedures: At the beginning of the 5th semester in residence, students will be provided with a guide to choosing an area of specialization for the qualifying exam, including examples of areas that are too broad and too narrow.
 Students should consult with faculty members with related interests about declaring their chosen area of specialization.
-They must inform the DGS of their intended area of specialization no later than November 1st of their 5th semester in residence (or 3rd semester for students on the Shortened Plan).
+They must inform the DGS of their intended area of specialization no later than November 1^{st} of their 5^{th} semester in residence.
 Then their committee will be organized and a reading list compiled.
 The committee consists of three members of the department's graduate faculty.
-The reading list shall be approximately 1 page long (single-spaced, 12point).
-The whole department will review and approve the reading list to ensure standardization of length and scope.
+The reading list shall be approximately 1 page long (single-spaced, 12-point).
 It will be forwarded to the student on the last day of exams of the same (Fall) semester, together with a copy of the standards for grading the qualifying exam, and a checklist for recording meetings with the committee during the Spring semester.
 Items on the reading list can be substituted for new items at the request of the student and with the agreement of the committee.

-Students must satisfy the qualifying examination requirement during their 6th semester in residence (4th semester in residence for students on the Shortened Plan).
+Students must satisfy the qualifying examination requirement during their 6^{th} semester in residence.
 It is expected that the chair of the committee shall meet at least four times with the student in the semester of the exam, and the other members of the committee shall meet at least once each with the student.
 The student shall initiate these meetings and record them on the checklist.
 (Meetings via Skype may be substituted for in-person meetings where necessary.)
 The DGS (in consultation with the student and committee) will schedule a one-hour oral defense during the reading days at the end of Spring semester.
 A paper of around 8,000 words on a central topic in the student's area and a dissertation proposal of around 2,000 words must be submitted to the committee at least one week prior to the defense date.
 During the defense, the students will respond to questions from the committee concerning the paper and its relationship to the proposal and to the material on the reading list.
 If revisions are required by the committee, the student will then have two weeks to revise their paper or proposal in light of the oral comments of the committee.
 These deadlines cannot be extended except in documented exceptional circumstances (of illness or family emergency).
 Otherwise, a missed deadline counts as a failed exam.